 This is the country where Dian Fossey’s work was taken to after the civil war in the DRC forced her to move across the border into Rwanda and so the oldest habituated gorillas are here.

-Rwanda’s recent bet for high end low impact tourism has doubled the cost of gorilla trekking permits which are now twice the cost in Uganda and almost four times the cost in the DRC.
+Rwanda’s recent bet for high end low impact tourism has doubled the cost of gorilla trekking permits which are now twice the cost in Uganda gorilla trekking and almost four times the cost in the DRC.

 Rwanda’s high end tourism strategy is attracting the most exclusive resorts and promising higher income to the local communities on the edge of the Volcanoes National Park where the mountain gorillas live.
 This also means that a gorilla safari in Rwanda is one of the most expensive travel experiences there is with two nights at the most premium gorilla lodge, the spectacular Bisate Lodge, coming to almost $10,000 for two people.